Is Chinese a hard language to learn?

 The difficulty of learning Chinese arises from many factors.

-Aside from its highly different grammar style, its vocabulary is also extremely foreign.
-Further, its conjugation includes honorifics and subtleties, making it more confusing.
+Aside from its markedly different grammar, its vocabulary is also highly foreign.
+Furthermore, its conjugation includes honorifics and subtleties, which can make it more confusing.

 The process of grasping all this takes time, effort, and patience.